 Downhill Bikes: Unleash the Thrill

-Downhill bikes will have the longest travel available (usually somewhere in the 180 – 200mm range) and heavy duty components that can take the biggest hits.
-This does come at a bit of a weight penalty, but if you’re tackling something particularly challenging you need to know your tools are up to the job!
+Downhill bikes will have the longest travel available (usually somewhere in the 180 – 200mm range) and heavy-duty components that can take the biggest hits.
+This does come at a weight penalty, but if you’re tackling something particularly challenging, you need to know your tools are up to the job!

 Most complete beginners probably don’t need to look at downhill bikes to start with – you won’t really make the most of these bikes until you can hit rough sections and big features with speed and confidence.
-And they can make easier/more beginner friendly trails feel hard work and quite dull!
+And they can make easier/more beginner-friendly trails feel like hard work and quite dull!

 Conclusion